 For an in-depth definition of all the polar response patterns listed above (and much more), check out my article The Complete Guide To Microphone Polar Patterns.

 What are cardioid microphones best used for?
 Cardioid microphones are often ideal any time a single sound source must be captured.
 They are unidirectional and provide excellent isolation and gain-before-feedback.
-Handheld mics, vocal mics, broadcast mics, and spot/close mics most often have a cardioid polar pattern.
+Handheld, vocal, broadcast, and spot/close mics most often have a cardioid polar pattern.

 For a deeper look into cardioid microphones, check out my article What Is A Cardioid Microphone?
 (Polar Pattern + Mic Examples).